Fyansford Line Home :: Track Diagram :: APC Narrow Gauge Railway :: Cement Works

 At the Cement Works loading silos were provided, as was a substantial yard for the marshalling of wagons.
 Services along the line were mainly shunt moves from North Geelong Yard and return.
 Over the years a number of railfan specials also ran along the line.

 Usage of the line declined by the 1990s as road haulage took over.
 A bike path and linear park was provided beside the tracks in the early 1980s.
-The plant closed in the early 2000s and was demolished, however then line itself remains and is merely baulked off at the main line.
+The plant closed in 2001 and was demolished, however then line itself remains and being baulked off at the main line sometime before 2003.

 Top